yogski/awesome-nodejs-rest-api/README.md

 - [ava](https://www.npmjs.com/package/ava) : Test runner for Node.js with a concise API, detailed error output, embrace of new language features and process isolation that lets you develop with confidence 🚀
 - [jest](https://www.npmjs.com/package/jest) : 🃏 Delightful JavaScript Testing, for all-round app types
 - [mocha](https://www.npmjs.com/package/mocha) : ☕️ Simple, flexible, fun JavaScript test framework for Node.js & The Browser ☕️
-- [supertest](https://www.npmjs.com/package/supertest) : HTTP assertions made easy via supe ragent.
+- [supertest](https://www.npmjs.com/package/supertest) : HTTP assertions made easy via superagent.
 ### Documentation
 REST API is useless when no one knows how to access it.
 That's where documentation library comes in.
 It usually requires REST API definitions, then magically convert it to accessible HTML page.
 - [@nestjs/swagger](https://www.npmjs.com/package/@nestjs/swagger) : OpenAPI (Swagger) module for Nest framework